misiektoja/spotify_monitor/docs/troubleshooting.md

 Doctor checks email login and webhook settings without sending messages.
 It does not create monitoring output files.
 Friend Activity checks leave configuration and credentials unchanged.
 Scrobble health checks may save a replacement refresh token if Spotify rotates it.

+If Spotify Desktop and `--list-friends` show different users, check the **Friend Activity backend** row in Doctor.
+The default `listening_activity` feed and the legacy `buddylist` endpoint can return different users even with the same valid cookie.
+Compare them by changing `FRIEND_ACTIVITY_BACKEND` in the configuration and rerunning `--list-friends` or `--doctor TARGET`.
+The live feed requests up to 100 entries.
+Check the target's activity-sharing permissions too.
+The number of people allowed to view your activity describes who can see you, not whose activity you can see.
+See [Friend Activity Backend](configuration.md#friend-activity-backend).

 In an interactive terminal, Doctor offers a delivery test for each ready notification channel.
 Each test sends one real message only if you answer Yes.
 The default is No. Ctrl+C ends the run.
 Delivery tests are not offered in noninteractive runs.

 The **Next steps** block gives the monitoring command with your target and selected file paths.
 Resolve failing checks before starting.